foopod/blog6/_posts/cellular-automata-tutorial.md

 Great.
 Now we have a scene setup, the rest is just writing code.

-Right click on our Game node and choose 'Attach Script'.
+Right-click on our Game node and choose 'Attach Script'.
 Make sure to use GDScript here and save this to the project folder too.

 You will be greeted with a screen that looks like this, and two default functions.
 The `_ready()` function will be called when the script first runs and the `_process(delta)` will be called each frame (the parameter delta is the time since the last frame was rendered).